-The government purchases the two national goods, as well as non-tradable services.
+The government purchases the two national goods, as well as nontradable services.
 As treasury, the government finances the excess of its expenditures over net taxes by borrowing from the domestic private sector.
 A fiscal rule then achieves a given long-run target for the public debt-to-GDP ratio through changes in distortionary taxes on labor and capital income.
-Changes in the level of government debt engender changes in the demand for long-run holdings of foreign assets, which affect consumers' net worth, and hence output.
-Also, fiscal policy affects the economy through its impact on the interest rate premium, defined as the difference between the interest rate on yen-denominated and U.S. denominated assets of comparable maturity.
+Changes in the level of government debt engender changes in the demand for long-run holdings of foreign assets, which affect consumers' net worth and hence output.
+Also, fiscal policy affects the economy through its impact on the interest rate premium, defined as the difference between the interest rate on yen-denominated and dollar-denominated assets of comparable maturity.
 Specifically, the interest rate premium depends explicitly on the level of debt in relation to GDP, thus inducing a positive long-run effect of fiscal consolidation on output.
-As central bank, the government manages the national short-term nominal interest rate.
-Monetary policy is specified in terms of a credible commitment to an interest rate rule that either targets inflation (in all regions except emerging Asia) or the exchange rate (in emerging Asia).3
+As central bank, the government manages the national short-term nominal interest rate rule that either targets inflation (in all regions except emerging Asia) or the exchange rate (in emerging Asia).

-2.2 Model Calibration
+B. Model Calibration

 The specific values of the model parameters are chosen by relying on the existing literature, as well as empirical evidence gathered in previous GEM work.
 The trade ratios and shares match actual data.
-The steady state level of the real exchange rate and current account at the end of the adjustment process are broadly consistent with benchmarks derived from the structural estimation of saving-investment norms (e.g., Faruque and Isard, 1998).
-The calibration of the relationship between government debt and net foreign assets rely on the database developed by Lane and Milesi-Ferretti (2005) and uses elasticities found in other overlapping generations models employed at the IMF, such as MULTIMOD (Laxton and others, 1998).
+The steady-state levels of the real exchange rate and current account at the end of the adjustment process are broadly consistent with benchmarks derived from the structural estimation of saving-investment norms (e.g., Faruqee and Isard, 1998).
+The calibration of the relationship between government debt and net foreign assets relies on the database developed by Lane and Milesi-Ferretti (2005) and uses elasticities found in other overlapping generations models employed at the IMF, such as MULTIMOD (Laxton and others, 1998).

-Tables 1 through 6 document the parameterization adopted for the five regional blocs.4 Table 1 reports the parameter governing the optimization problem of households and firms.
+Tables 1 through 6 document the parameterization adopted for the five regional blocs.
+Table 1 reports the parameter governing the optimization problem of households and firms.
 Although households differ with respect to their access to financing, the preferences of the liquidity-constrained and forward-looking households are the same.
-We assume that in the United States, emerging Asia, the euro area, and the rest of the world the share of liquidity-constrained consumers is 25 percent.
+We assume that in the United States, emerging Asia, the euro area, and the rest of the world the share of liquidityconstrained consumers is 25 percent.
 The share is higher in Japan at 40 percent.
 The United States, the most impatient region, has the lowest discount factors and highest real interest rate (0.996 and 3.64 percent, respectively).
 Emerging Asia is the most patient region with the highest discount factor and lowest real interest rate (0.998 and 3.13 percent, respectively).
-All other regions have discount rate of 0.997 and real inters rate of 3.13.
+All other regions have a discount rate of 0.997 and real interest rate of 3.13.
 For all regions, we assume a unitary elasticity of intertemporal substitution in consumption (i.e., logarithmic period utility).
 The parameter that governs habit persistence in consumption is set at 0.85.
-For labor, we assume a low Frisch elasticity in the long run of 0.40, coupled with lower habit persistence of 0.75.
+For labor, we assume a low Frisch elasticity of 0.40 in the long run, coupled with lower habit persistence of 0.75.